Organising the response in an appropriate way

 Linking ideas into a logical flow

 It is important to indicate the relationship between different points and ideas in your assignments.
-The following activities from the University of Southampton allow you to explore how to link your ideas in a logical and flowing way.
+The following activities, the first three from the University of Southampton, allow you to explore how to link your ideas in a logical and flowing way.

-Using linking words is an engaging activity demonstrating how you might use linking words in your writing.
+- Using linking words activity is an engaging activity demonstrating how you might use linking words in your writing.